If you’ve ever wondered “What is Gulf War Syndrome?” this blog post is for you!

 Health Care Benefits

-The good news is that with so many Veterans impacted by this illness, there are tools for Veterans through the VA that exist, even if you’re not enrolled in VA health care.
+The good news is that with so many veterans impacted by this illness, the VA offers tools even if you’re not enrolled in VA health care.
 Several health care benefits exist for Gulf War Veterans with no need to prove service.

 Gulf War Registry Health Exam

-Your military records don’t have to show you served in one of these operations, your ability to get the exam is based on your memory alone of serving in one of these operations.
+Your military records don’t even have to show you served in one of these operations; your ability to get the exam is based on your memory alone of serving in one of these operations.

 Your provider will be looking for long-term health conditions related to environmental exposure during this exam.
 You’ll discuss possible exposures and overall medical history with your provider.

-Bringing your deployment history and medical records from civilian providers, along with you, is essential to document any possible exposures.
+Bringing with you your deployment history and medical records from civilian providers is essential for documenting any possible exposures.
 Be as thorough as possible, and note specific locations and dates.
 If you remember any possible exposures of concern mentioned above, make sure to bring those up with your provider and document them.

 Additionally, expect a physical exam as well as lab tests to be done.
 A VA health provider will discuss results face-to-face with you as well as in a follow-up letter.